 I am a retired Associated Press journalist who has been trading since 1982.
 I’m speculating with my own funds only, and trust me, having spent my life in the low-paid world of journalism, I don’t have a huge account.

-Private Trader is my realtime trading diary dedicated to primarily to shorter-term options trades using a volatility strategy.
+Private Trader is my realtime trading diary dedicated to primarily to shorter-term options trades, the high-risk positions, using a volatility strategy, with occasional reference to my mid-risk trades.
+See the Trading Rules section of Private Trader for a detailed description of my high-risk and mid-risk strategies.

 Tim Bovee, Private Trader tracks the analysis and trades of a private trader for his own accounts.
 Nothing in this blog constitutes a recommendation to buy or sell stocks, options or any other financial instrument.
 The only purpose of this blog is to provide education and entertainment.